Caroline Daniel

-Caroline Daniel is a British journalist, political commentator and editor of FT Weekend.
+Caroline Daniel is a British journalist, political commentator and former editor of FT Weekend.
 She was appointed in June 2010 after having spent three years running the Financial Times comment and analysis pages.
 In March 2014 she was made consulting editor of FT Live.
-She is also an FT assistant editor.
+She was also an FT assistant editor.

 Education and career

 Daniel was educated at St. Helen's School in London and at Cambridge University, where she studied history.
 In 1998, Daniel won the Laurence Stern fellowship to The Washington Post.
 She joined the Financial Times in 1999.
 Before her appointment, she was a writer for the New Statesman and The Economist, and a researcher for Gordon Brown, the UK Chancellor of the Exchequer.

 Between 2005 and 2007, she was the Financial Times White House correspondent, based in Washington D. C., during which time she was a regular panellist on The McLaughlin Group and on National Public Radio’s Diane Rehm show.
 Before moving to Chicago in May 2002, where she led the FTs coverage of the US airline industry and Boeing, Daniel was based in London as Information Technology correspondent covering the IT boom and bust.

 She was research editor for the book "Values, Visions and Voices" (1995) by Gordon Brown and Tony Wright and has had essays published by the IPPR and Demos.

 She is a member of the Trilateral Commission, Trustee of the Institute for Public Policy Research and has a Financial Times Non-Executive Director Diploma.

+Daniel joined the Brunswick Group as partner in 2016.

+In 2019, she married actor Christopher Villiers.